 Good to know.

 Ernie likes to tell stories.
 God knows, he has some good ones.
 He moved to Chicago from Mississippi when he was a teenager.
 He had some wild times.
 He told me about drinking Mad Dog and smoking weed with his buddies.
-He talked about packing heat on the south side of Chicago back in the ’70’s.
+He talked about packing heat while delivering liquor on the south side of Chicago back in the ’70’s.
 He talked about bringing moonshine up from down south.

 Ernie told me about his sister working at Speed Queen, the source of the best barbecue in Milwaukee.
 Ernie said, “Your brother, what his name?
 John?
 Man, I ain’t never seen somebody eat Speed Queen like your brother.
 Damn.
 He love that food.”